Your Guide for Exhibiting and Selling T-Shirts at Events

 If your shirt designs are event specific, you don’t want to have printed shirts at the end that you won’t be able to sell after the event is over.
 Printing on demand will help reduce the amount of leftover inventory.

 Another reason you may want to have your heat press on hand is to personalize apparel for people.
-Using Express Names, you can have common phrases available (such as MOM or DAD), or have Peel & Press Letters on hand to add names.
+Using Express Names, you can have common phrases available (such as MOM or DAD).

 If you know you will be selling a lot of personalization, maybe you can pre-print the fronts of the shirts beforehand (or a portion of them), so all you have to do is print the personalization portion at the event.